hoaxly/hoaxly-scraping-container/README.md

 ## Step 1: Fetch the images

 Login to our registry (using your gitlab credentials) to get at the images that you need in order to locally build and run spiders.
+Attention: Currently you need access to the gitlab registry to fetch the images.
+We are working on a documentation for an alternative approach.

     docker login registry.acolono.net:444
     docker pull registry.acolono.net:444/hoaxly/hoaxly-storage-container